 This morning after a lecture a local guide shows us the highlights of Bonifacio.
 The town is named after its Tuscan founder, Count Boniface, who came here in 828.
 The Genoese, in their early phases of their maritime empire established a presence here in 1187, the first of their Corsican holdings.
 For centuries the town has faced attack from Saracens, Pirates and fighting Pisan, Genoese and Spanish forces, all wanting to control this strategic place.
 After our tour the afternoon and evening are free.
 There are several walks near the town and you might like to take a short cruise of the harbour and nearby islands.
 Overnight Bonifacio (B)

 The day is spent traversing the rugged south-west corner of Corsica.
-The long drive takes us to the medieval town of Sartene and then to Filitosa, Corsica’s most important prehistoric site.
+The long drive takes us to the medieval town of Sartene where we pause for lunch in a local restaurant.
+Our next stop is Filitosa, Corsica’s most important prehistoric site.
 Here we view the 4,000-year-old anthropomorphic menhirs – stone warriors – which were discovered by Charles-Antoine Cesari as recently as 1946.
-We arrive in Ajaccio in the late afternoon and there is dinner in a local restaurant.
-Overnight Ajaccio (B, D)
+We arrive in Ajaccio in the late afternoon.
+Overnight Ajaccio (B, L)

 A coach and boat excursion takes us along the famously beautiful western coast of Corsica.
 A highlight of our day is a boat excursion through the Scandola Nature Reserve, whose sheer red granite cliffs, transparent waters and abundant flora, birdlife and marine fauna have earned in a place on the UNESCO World Heritage list.
 Overnight Ajaccio (B, L)